Saurabh-Mudgal/IEEE-Python_Workshop-2018/Script.md

 Python 3 is very close to Guido's ideal vision for python.
 This workshop will teach python 3.
 Note that there is a considerable difference between python 3 and python 2.
 Python 3 is also isn't backward compatible; which means codes written in python 3 might not be compatible with python 2.

-Also, its worth noting that python 3 is executed line-by line in a sequential fashion

 Now, you've had a thorough introduction to programming.
 Let's proceed to some noteworthy detials of the language.